Second-order optimisation strategies for neural network quantum states: Optimisation within a Variational Monte Carlo framework

-Interestingly, this analysis suggests that the KFAC rationale remains valid for the $A=1$ case.
-We expect that it will become less and less valid as the number of particles, $A$, increases.
+Interestingly, this analysis suggests that the KFAC rationale remains valid for the $A=1$ case, i.e.\ for the particular case of one particle.
+We expect that it will become less and less valid as $A$ increases.
 This seems to support our empirical observation that QN-KFAC performs better for small values of $A$.
-The results obtained with QN-KFAC in Fig.~\ref{fig:KFAC_vs_QN-KFAC} look indeed more stable, and converge faster, for $A=2$ and $3$ than for $A\geq4$ .
+The results obtained with QN-KFAC in Fig.~\ref{fig:KFAC_vs_QN-KFAC} look indeed more stable, and converge faster, for $A=2$ and $3$ than for $A\geq4$.

-In order to compensate for the incompatibility of the original Kronecker factorisation motivation when employing NQS, we introduce an additional step in QN-KFAC.
-Our goal is to improve on the direction of the update $\delta^\text{KFAC}_n$ starting from the one obtained from KFAC.
-To do so, we use an iterative solver for linear equations.
-We employ MINRES~\cite{paige1975solution}, an algorithm that solves linear systems, $ M x = y, $ for sparse, symmetric matrices, $M$, and output vectors, $y$.
-The underlying idea of MINRES consists in combining a Lanczos algorithm with an LQ factorisation in order to minimise the squared residual $ r(x)^2 \equiv (Mx - y)^\transpose (Mx - y) . $ In our case, we use MINRES to find an approximate solution to the system

-using $\Delta^\text{KFAC}_n$ as an initial guess.
-We recall that $\breve{F}$ is the block-diagonal approximation of the FIM as defined in Eq.~\eqref{eq:fisher_block}.
-For simplicity, we choose to reuse $\lambda_n$ to regularise the directional update improvement, instead of $\gamma_n$.
-Since we use the block-diagonal FIM \emph{without} the KFAC in Eq.~\eqref{eq:MINRES_direction_update_linear_system} we consider it to be reasonable to choose the same trust region used for the rescaling (which uses the exact FIM).
-Following Ref.~\cite{martens2012training}, we also use the preconditioner $\left( \text{diag}(\breve{F}(\theta_n)) + \kappa I \right)^\xi$ with $\kappa=10^{-2}$ and $\xi=0.75$ to accelerate the convergence of the linear solver.
-In addition, MINRES is stopped as soon as we achieve a relative residual smaller than $10^{-8}$ or when the number of iteration reaches a maximum number, $N_{\mathrm{MR}}$.
-We dub the resulting optimiser QN-MR-KFAC.
-We note that when $N_{\mathrm{MR}} = 0$, QN-MR-KFAC reduces to QN-KFAC.
-For clarity, we provide a schematic overview of the QN-MR-KFAC algorithm in Fig.~\ref{fig:masterFigureoptimisers}.